Mission - 7460 Hurd Street

 • I am concerned that we are losing more park space in an already park/amenity lacking area.
 Will there be additional parkland created to supplement?
 If not I am fully against this project.

-Dan asked about 3 years ago
+Dan asked over 3 years ago

 The City recognizes this is a loss of parkland and are asking the community what improvements can be made to Kinsmen West park at 7th Ave and Hurd Street to help offset the loss of Dr. H.G.
 Humes park.